trinityrnaseq/CSHLProgForBio/Exercise-counting_kmers/README.md

 ['ACTGCATCCTGGAAAGAATCAATGGTGGCCGGAAAGTGTTTTTCAAATACAAGAGTGACAATGTGCCCTGTTGTTT', 'GTAATTTCCGTACCTGCCACAGTGTGGGCTCACCCTGCTTAGAGGACAGGGAAGGACCCTAAAGGTAGGCTGATGC', 'CTGGGCTGCAGCTAAGTTCTCTGCATCCTCCTTCTTGCTTGTGGCTGGGAAGAAGACAATGTTGTCGATGGTCTGG', 'CACGTTTTCTAAGCAGTTTGTACCAGATCGTGCTAACTGCTCATTGTCTTGTTGTACACACCAGTAAAGCTGGGCA', 'TGCTCATTGTCTTGTTGTACACACCAGTAAAGCTGGGCAAAAATATCATCCAAAAGTACATCGCTGAGAACTCCTA', 'CCCACCTGAAAACATTTTCTACATCCACTGTTATATGGAATGCTTGATAAGCTTTTCATTCTAACCATCAGAGCAC', 'TCTGAATAAGTCCTGCCACCAATGTTTTTCATAAGTGTGGCCATATGTTTTCATTATTTCAAACATTACTGTTAAG', 'CTCCGTTTTTTGAGAGTGCAACACATAGATACTGCTTGATAGCATTAATAAACATCTCATTTGTCCTGAAAACAGG', 'GCCTGAGTGTGCAAAAATCTTCAGAGTAAGAATACCATAGTTGCTAAATATCTTTTACCATGAGCAATAATTTTTT', 'TCTGGTGCAGCTAGATGGAATACTGAGAAAATGTTCTTCCATCCTGAACGAATATTTGCAGCCTGAGAATTAACCA']

-## Extracting kmers from a sequence
+## Part B: Extracting kmers from a sequence

 Write a python script to extract all kmers of a specified length from a nucleotide sequence.